spatie/guidelines.spatie.be/content/code-style/javascript.md

 });
 ```

-> Try to keep your functions pure and limit the usage of the `this` keyword!
+Try to keep your functions pure and limit the usage of the `this` keyword.

 Object methods must use the shorthand method syntax.